 - Raising Money From A VC by Mark Suster

-Small businesses looking for startup business loans in 2017 have many options: from traditional startup business loans to crowdfunding.
+Small businesses looking for startup business loans in 2017 have many options: from SBA loans for startups to crowdfunding.
 Whether you decide to tap into your own assets, borrow money, or fundraise your business’s capital, it is important to understand what you’re getting into before you commit.
 Getting your small business financing right sets a good foundation for your business as it grows.

 If you have more than $50,000 in a retirement account, a Rollover for Business Startups is the fastest way to fund your startup.
 You can use retirement money to fund your startup without paying early withdrawal penalties and taxes.
 Request a free consultation with Guidant.